Magnum P.I. (2018 TV series) season 1: Development

 On September 22, 2016, it was reported that ABC was developing a sequel to Magnum, P.I. centered around Thomas Magnum's daughter Lily.
 ABC gave the series a script commitment plus substantial penalty.
-The project was led by Leverage creator John Rogers with Eva Longoria and her UnbeliEVAble Entertainment company.
+The project was led by Leverage creator John Rogers with Eva Longoria and her production company, UnbeliEVAble Entertainment.
 Rogers was also announced to be writing the script; Rogers, Longoria, Ben Spector, and Jennifer Court also signed on as executive producers.
 Universal Television, who owned the rights to the original series, was reported as the production studio.
 No further updates on the project were given but nearly a year later on October 20, 2017, it was announced that CBS was developing a reboot of the original series from Peter M. Lenkov who also developed the Five-0 and MacGyver reboots.
 At the time CBS ordered a pilot production commitment for the series.
 Lenkov and Eric Guggenheim, Five-0 writer and co-showrunner, were announced as the writers for the pilot.
 Lenkov, Guggenheim, and The Blacklist producers John Davis and John Fox of Davis Entertainment were reported as executive producers.
 CBS Television Studios and Universal Television co-produced the series.
 Danielle Woodrow was also later announced to be serving as an executive producer on the series.
 The series was initially picked up by CBS for thirteen episodes and an additional seven episodes were later ordered.
 Magnum P.I. was renewed for a second season which premiered on September 27, 2019.

 Filming

-The pilot episode filmed in March and April of 2018 at Hawaii Film Studio.
+The pilot episode filmed in March and April 2018 at Hawaii Film Studio.
 The pilot was directed by Justin Lin, who also directed other CBS pilots for Scorpion and the 2018 reboot of S.W.A.T.
 The rest of the season began filming on July 23, 2018, with a traditional Hawaiian blessing.
 Primary filming for the series takes place in the state of Hawaii on the island of O'ahu at Kalaeloa Studio where Inhumans previously filmed.
 The fictional Robin’s Nest Estate where Magnum and Higgins lives is located at Kalaeloa Ranch a location which Jurassic World also used as a filming location.
 Other filming locations include numerous beaches including Maili, Waikiki, and Kapolei.
 On Wednesday, August 22, 2018, with the anticipated landfall of Hurricane Lane, a Category 4 hurricane in Hawaii, CBS reported that they "were closely monitoring the situation" but that production would continue as planned.
 The following day CBS temporarily shut down production of both Five-0 and Magnum P.I. until further notice.